Do yellow and blue make green?

 As many a frustrated kindergartener find out, not exactly.
 The truth of the physical world does not always conform so neatly to our models, no matter how entrenched those ideas might be.

-The traditional color wheel is not wrong, just missing something important, a deficiency for which we cannot be blamed, just coming from our natural blind spot.
-The result will reflect a model closer to how the phyiscal world operates: the CMY/RGB color wheel — a tool for analyzing color hue, value and balance among colors, and a more contemporary judgement of color opposition (complements) than the traditional color wheel.
+The traditional color wheel is not wrong, just missing something.
+A deficiency for which we cannot be blamed, just coming from our natural blind spot.
+The result of our exploration will reflect a model closer to how the phyiscal world operates: the CMY/RGB color wheel — a tool for analyzing color hue, value and balance among colors, and a more contemporary judgement of color opposition (complements) than the traditional color wheel.

 That’s a bold claim.
 So, how do we get there?

 Some contemporary artists are beginning to challenge the traditional artists’ color wheel, particularly in light of their own personal experience with commercial printing processes.
 1 Having seen how it works on the press, they are forced to reconcile this understanding of color as it relates to the traditional artist color wheel they’ve been taught in art school.
 Exploring these results also begins to address the challenges presented by the limitation of pigments themselves — more specifically, the constituent metals and chemicals that give pigment its color.

 The goal, then, is to create a more accurate color wheel theory.2

 The Argument for Something New

 Painting itself has changed over time with the changes in perceptions brought by scientific understanding.
 Think of the Impressionists and their new way perceiving light in a scene.
 Have you noticed how before the paintings of the Impressionists, outdoor scenes look, well, like they are happening inside somewhere?

 By opening the door of the atelier and taking the easel outside, the Impressionists discovered new perspectives on how light appears on the surface of objects.
 After they did that, the old ways of doing things, while respected, just could not keep up with how we actually “see” reality.